fonnesbeck/bayes_course_dec_2023/README.md

 ## Setup

-This tutorial assumes that you have [Anaconda](https://www.anaconda.com/products/individual#download-section) (Python 3.11) setup and installed on your system.
-If you do not, please download and install Anaconda on your system before proceeding with the setup.
+This tutorial assumes that you have some form of [Anaconda](https://www.anaconda.com/products/individual#download-section) Python (with Python version 3.11) setup and installed on your system.
+If you do not, please download and install this on your system before proceeding with the setup.
+We recommend using the [Miniforge](https://github.com/conda-forge/miniforge#download) distribution of Anaconda, which is a lightweight version of Anaconda that is easier to work with.

 The next step is to clone or download the tutorial materials in this repository.
 If you are familiar with Git, run the clone command: